WebCuratorTool/webcurator/webcurator-docs/guides/wayback-integration-guide.rst

 *you might want to either configure the waybackIndexer.waybackInputFolder within application.properties to the* *initialised PyWB archive directory collections/collectionName/archive or symlink the initialised PyWB archive* *directory with the directory you have used for waybackIndexer.waybackInputFolder.*  This way PyWB will always get a copy of the warc files that are being generated.
+Note, with this way Store is not able to know when the new indexing is finished.
+The screenshot should be taken from the another Wayback.

+If PyWB is used as the main Wayback tool.
+It's recommended to deposit the WARC files to Pywb with **wb-manager** command. **wb-manager** is a command line tool for managing common collection operations.
+After installing pywb tool-suite, **wb-manager** is made available (in the Python binary directory or current environment).

 When you run the PyWB server you can specify the port using -p.
 Using -a will ensure that the initialised PyWB archive directory is checked every 30 seconds for new warcs to index.
 Any warc files that are manually